duncanwraight/dotfiles/README.md

  - Each application has its own Dotbot configuration in `meta/configs`.
 Modify these files, or create your own.
  - Update an OS profile in `meta/profiles` by adding or removing the base name of a `meta/configs` `.yaml` file, e.g. `meta/configs/brew.yaml` simply becomes `brew` in `meta/profiles/mac`.
+ - If a config requires a plugin, add a `git submodule` for the plugin and then specify the directory in the `profiles` file, e.g. `brew:.dotbot-brew`.
+For multiple plugins, use multiple delimiters, e.g. `brew:.dotbot-brew:.dotbot-pip`

 ## Troubleshooting

  - If Zsh starts playing up, e.g. prompt changes, try deleting the `.zgenom` folder

+## CHANGELOG

+See commits.

 ## TODO